ethereum/go-ethereum/docs/_interface/Private-Network.md

 Setting up peer-to-peer networking depends on your requirements.
-If you connect nodes across the Internet, please ensure that your bootnode and all other nodes have public IP addresses assigned and both TCP and UDP traffic can pass the firewall.
+If you connect nodes across the Internet, please ensure that your bootnode and all other nodes have public IP addresses assigned and both TCP, and UDP traffic can pass the firewall.

 If Internet connectivity is not required or all member nodes connect using well-known IPs, we strongly recommend setting up Geth to restrict peer-to-peer connectivity to an IP